Subscribe to FYI Denmark Blog

 Example: I bought a Smart car in the UK in 2002 at a cost of £8,000.
 When I wanted to bring it to Denmark in 2008, the registration fee was 80,000 kroner.
 That is £8,700.
 That is £700 more than I paid for it and it was 6 years old.
 I bought a new car in Denmark - for 120,000 kroner - instead.

-To find out the value of your vehicle, there is a Registration Form on www.skat.dk, which you can fill out and find out if it is cost-effective to bring your car to Denmark.
+To find out the value of your vehicle, there is an Information about Vehicle form on www.skat.dk, which you can fill out and find out if it is cost-effective to bring your car to Denmark.
+Instructions for filing is on the form.

 Now if you decide that importing car to Denmark is still a good idea, you will also have to get new number plates/license plates and register your car with the police.